How to use Service Bus queues with Python

 - Communication between components of a distributed application running on-premises in different organizations or departments of an organization.

 Using queues enables you to scale your applications more easily, and enable more resiliency to your architecture.

-To begin using Service Bus queues in Azure, you must first create a namespace.
+To begin using Service Bus messaging entities in Azure, you must first create a namespace with a name that is unique across Azure.
 A namespace provides a scoping container for addressing Service Bus resources within your application.